 EMA contributes to discussions on implementing and delegated acts, which the European Commission is preparing as part of the implementation of the Regulation.
 In particular, the Agency provides scientific and technical recommendations as and when requested by the European Commission.

 - revising its procedures and regulatory and scientific guidance documents, in line with the Regulation and its implementing and delegated acts;

 - leading the implementation of Information technology (IT) systems required by the Regulation, including the Union Product Database, which will provide information on all authorised veterinary medicines and their availability in EU Member States;

 - implementing the outcomes of the implementing and delegated acts.

-Update: Veterinary stakeholders can comment on a draft access policy for the Union Product Database.
+Veterinary stakeholders commented on a draft access policy for the Union Product Database.
 It sets out the types of information different user groups should be allowed to access once the database becomes operational in January 2022: